Miso-Ginger Grilled Eggplant

 Instructions

-• In a small bowl, whisk together the miso and the next 5 ingredients.
+• In a small bowl, whisk together the miso, ginger, sesame oil, mirin, sugar and soy sauce.
 Stir in 2 teaspoons water to loosen a little.

 • Preheat a grill or grill pan over medium-high heat.
 Generously brush both sides of eggplant slices with oil; sprinkle with salt and pepper.
-Place on grill, and cook until softened and brown, 5 - 6 minutes.
-Flip eggplant slices, and cook until browned on bottom.
+Place on grill, and cook until softened and brown, 5 – 6 minutes.
+Flip eggplant slices, and cook until browned on bottom, about 2 to 3 minutes longer.
+(Alternatively, place on a sheet pan and broil in the oven for roughly the same amount of time).

 Tried this recipe?Mention @NerdsWithKnives or tag #nerdswithknives!